JunxianYangUESTC/JunxianYangUESTC.github.io/_pages/about.md

 My research interest includes Large Language Models, Natural Language Processing and Autonomous Driving.

+**I am looking for a MPhil or a Ph.D program 2025 fall, feel free to contact me if you want to collaborate with me!**

 # 🔥 News
 - *2024.6*: &nbsp; One paper submitted at IEEE Transactions on Intelligent Vehicles.